 As we move forward in this challenging time we want to hold on to every subscriber we can.
 With this in mind if a customer is terminated for DMCA, you are able to reactivate them after you give them a stern warning about violating our AUP and the DMCA.
 We must still terminate in order for us to be in compliance with safe harbor but once termination is complete, we have fulfilled our obligation.
 After you reactivate them the DMCA ‘counter’ restarts; The procedure restarts with the sending of warning letters, just like a first offense.
 This is to be an unwritten semi-policy… We do not talk about it or give the subscriber any indication that reactivating them is normal.
 Use your best judgment and remember to do what is right for our company and subscribers… This only pertains to DMCA violations.
 It does not pertain to spammers, hackers, etc.

 There is no “restart” provision in the DMCA.
-Repeat infringers are to be terminated outright and prevented from signing up for a new account.
-Given this obvious breach of the DMCA compliance process and other email messages passed between Cox employees of an equally painful message, it is little surprise a jury returned the $25 million dollar judgment.
+An internet service provider must terminate repeat infringers outright and prevent those parties from signing up for a new account.
+Given this blatant breach of the DMCA compliance process and other email messages passed between Cox employees of an equally painful message, it is no surprise a jury returned the $25 million judgment.

 The DMCA Lesson

 The lesson to take from this case is simple.
-Businesses small and large must make sure that all employees involved in the chain of command for copyright matters understand what is required under the DMCA.
+Businesses small and large must make sure that all employees involved in the chain of command for copyright matters understand the DMCA requirements.
 The “repeat infringer” attack brought in the Cox Communications case is hardly a new tactic.
 Copyright owners have been pursuing these types of claims for years, yet Cox Communications employees clearly did not understand the concept or the company’s obligations pursuant to dealing with repeat infringers.

 The DMCA is an incredibly helpful law for businesses operating online facing user-generated content issues.
-Well, so long as the compliance requirements are met.
+Well, so long as a company meets the compliance requirements.
 Fail to meet those requirements, however, and your exposure to copyright infringement liability goes through the roof.

 Unless you are using outside legal counsel such as myself to handle DMCA claims, make sure every single person involved in the decision-making process for copyright infringement complaints understands the obligations under the DMCA.
 The Cox Communications copyright infringement judgment should act as a clear warning in this regard.

 Richard A. Chapo, Esq.